 This Digital Futures for Learning resource gives you the opportunity to consider the trajectory and implications of digital technologies for the future of learning.
-It takes as its starting point a set of key themes from several iterations of the Digital Futures for Learning course on the MSc in Digital Education at the University of Edinburgh – trust, resistance, mess, failure, entanglement, and privacy and surveillance.
-It uses these themes to guide exploration of emerging practices and technologies.
-It encourages you to ask: how are more established digital practices evolving?
+It is built around a set of Open Educational Resources (OERs) created by students on the Digital Futures for Learning course on the MSc in Digital Education at the University of Edinburgh .
+These OERs, made by cohorts in 2017, 2019, and 2020, engage with themes of trust, resistance, mess, failure, entanglement, privacy and surveillance, interfaces, participation and sustainability.
+The course used these themes (three per year) to guide participants’ exploration of emerging practices and technologies.
+Their OERs encourage you to ask: how are more established digital practices evolving?
 How will new digital technologies and trends impact on learning?
 How will the students and teachers of tomorrow construct their learning environments and practices?

-If you have any questions, please feel free to contact the course organiser, Jen Ross.
+If you have any questions, please contact the course organiser, Jen Ross.

 Header image – Old Tech, Alejandro Polanco, https://www.flickr.com/photos/alpoma/24285091/.
 CC: BY-NC